Tenchi2xh/CRT/doc/specifications.md

 ## Workflow

-All work will be kept up to date on GitHub, on a dedicated repository[^http://github.com/Tenchi2xh/CRT].
+All work will be kept up to date on GitHub, on a dedicated repository^[http://github.com/Tenchi2xh/CRT].
 The documentation and report will be updated on a weekly basis.

 The main project will be created using Maven for easy to manage dependencies and automated building.

 The documentation will be written using Markdown mixed in with some \LaTeX, then converted to \LaTeX using Pandoc via templates.
 The documentation will include:

 - This document
 - The main report
 - A development journal

 Lastly, a small 7000 lines prototype of the core functionalities of this project was done last summer for experimenting and learning purposes.
 This prototype only deals with part of the rendering functionality and didn't include any of the rest (see below).
 Although some of the code will be refactored into the new project, most of the existing code will be totally corrected and rewritten.

+\newpage

 # Project specifications